admk/admk.github.io/_posts/2017-07-13-fpga-2017-part-1-fpgas-vs-gpus.md

 # Can FPGAs Beat GPUs in Accelerating Next-Generation Deep Neural Networks?

-The [first paper][nurvitadhi17] with the above title that I am going to review is written by Nurvitadhi *et al.* from Intel.
+The [first paper {% include fa.html name='fa-file-pdf-o' %}][nurvitadhi17] with
+the above title that I am going to review is written by Nurvitadhi *et al.* from Intel.
 The authors pitch their latest [Arria 10][arria10] and [Stratix 10][stratix10] devices against [Titan Xp][titanxp] in the deep learning arena, and show that Stratix 10 has between 10% and 5.4x better performance than Titan Xp in terms of common [GEneral Matrix to matrix Multiplication (GEMM)][gemm] operations, which is [at the heart][warden15] of *GPU-based* deep learning algorithms.

 For the case studies, the authors start by evaluating the two FPGAs and Titan Xp for dense and sparse GEMM with single-precision.
 Titan Xp with a 11 TFlops